SovnSkyrim/AmongSovngardesStars/README.md

 You can just remove the MO2 folder and be done with it.
 SKSE and ENB files will still be in your game folder so I recommend using [ENB and ReShade Manager](https://www.nexusmods.com/skyrimspecialedition/mods/4143) if you want to remove the ENB.

 ## How do I use High Poly Head?????
+Why does my hair clips throught my fucking skull?????
-Under face part in Racemenu.
+Under face part in Racemenu, select the high poly head part.

 ## My character is blocked in the air when trying to dodge!